-Whenever I need a quick and simple treat that I know will cheer the other half up, I make him turnovers.
+Whenever I need a quick and simple treat that I know will cheer the other half up, I make turnovers.
 He has a weakness for pastry, especially sweet, buttery flaky, puff pastry.
-Using ready made pastry, these sweet Quick and Simple Nectarine Turnovers will come together in less than 30 minutes. 🙌👍😁
+Using ready-made pastry, these sweet Quick and Simple Nectarine Turnovers will come together in less than 30 minutes. 🙌👍😁

 I used nectarines for my filling, but peaches will work perfectly if you can’t find nectarines.
 But do try and find nectarines, when ripe they are so sweet and juicy and absolutely perfect for these turnovers.